compsys-progtools/compsys-progtools.github.io/index.md

 <!-- Fall 2023, TuTh 12:30PM - 1:45PM -->
 <!-- Spring 2024, TuTh 12:30PM - 1:45PM -->

-To request a permission number [complete this google form](https://forms.gle/rKf8PzCA9aqahunA9)
+To request a permission number before May 31 [complete this google form](https://forms.gle/rKf8PzCA9aqahunA9)

 **you must be signed into your URI google account to access the form**